seynard/pool2geno/README.md

 Traits are in general measured at the colony level.

 The pipeline combines

-i) an estimation of the genetic ancestry, colony per colony, (AM)
+i) an estimation of the genetic ancestry, colony per colony, (AM)<br />

-ii) the grouping of colonies based on ther ancestries to homogeneous populations and
+ii) the grouping of colonies based on ther ancestries to homogeneous populations and <br />

-iii) the reconstruction of honeybee queen genotypes within homogeneous groups, all using pool sequencing data as an input (HPM)
+iii) the reconstruction of honeybee queen genotypes within homogeneous groups, all using pool sequencing data as an input (HPM)<br />

 The pipeline was tested on
 Simulations: where queen genotypes, allele frequencies in the drone pool are drawn from Dirichlet distributions in which sub-species are in specific proportions.
-With these simulations we tested the impact of depth, population composition in sub-species and model fit.
+With these simulations we tested the impact of depth, population composition in sub-species and model fit. <br />
 Simulations from real data: where males from a diversity panel (Wragg et al. 2021) were combined to create a 'queen' and a pool of drones and for which offspring were drawn from.
-Using real data it is possible to simulate expected linkage disequilibrium and thus test our models for this parameters.
+Using real data it is possible to simulate expected linkage disequilibrium and thus test our models for this parameters.<br />

-Validated on real data: For 34 colonies we had pool sequencing data and individual sequence for 4 male offspring of the queen.
+Validated on real data: For 34 colonies we had pool sequencing data and individual sequence for 4 male offspring of the queen.<br />

-And compared with theroretical expectation using publicaly available data from Liu et al. 2015, for which 13 to 15 drone offspring and the queen were individually sequenced.
+And compared with theroretical expectation using publicaly available data from Liu et al. 2015, for which 13 to 15 drone offspring and the queen were individually sequenced. <br />

 The genome version used is HAV3.1 (Wallberg et al. 2019, doi: xxx), the VCF for diversity panel from Wragg et al. 2022 (doi: xxx) with 870 and 628 individuals were used.
 All scripts are available in this GitHub repository and on Zenodo, as well as the necessary input files to perform this analysis.
 This pipeline is available in the script RUN.sh.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->